Jwan622/udemy_data_vault/README.md

 - Hub Entity must never contain foreign keys
 - Hubs stand alone (be a parent to all other tables)
 - business key and primary keys never change
+- hubs can store hash keys and they can be a combination of business keys

 #### Link Tables
 - link tables join hubs to other hubs